Rakeela/dragora-notes/envs100-nw-state-parks-essay.md

 ---
 I don't know if this link works, but I want to share it:  https://www.google.com/maps/@47.0381636,-117.296312,3a,75y,1.5h,91.3t/data=!3m6!1e1!3m4!1sjjT57MOhsFL8QR_xrP-orA!2e0!7i13312!8i6656

 ...it looks like the link works.
 Good.
-I referred to this in my essay.
+I referred to this image in my essay.
 I think once I've posted it to class, I'll post it here as well.

+---
+I wonder what global dust regulation does to the earth's energy absorption.

 ---
 Back to [[ENVS&100]]